 This dish has been served in many Filipino homes for generations as a traditional comfort food, but it also packs a nutritional punch.
 The tender chicken feet develop an intense flavor when boiled in vinegar and soy sauce, then cooked slowly for hours, and simmered with other ingredients such as garlic, bay leaves, peppers, and pineapple.

-While it might be intimidating to eat the feet of our feathered friends, this meat is nutritious and offers health benefits to those brave enough to enjoy them.
+While it might be intimidating to eat the feet of our feathered friends, this is a Filipino delicacy and the meat is nutritious and offers health benefits to those brave enough to enjoy them.
 They’re also versatile enough to suit different methods of cooking – usually braised or steamed till the meat and skin are so soft, they almost fall off the bone.

 Unlike most meat cuts, feet are composed of skin, tendons and bones.